Article

 Simulations mirror actual problems leaders encounter every day: difficult decision-making, dealing with uncertainty, leading in high-pressure situations.
 Scientific studies show that scenario-based, hands-on practice builds readiness to lead faster than lectures or self-study eLearning.

-Firms like Capgemini, Lincoln Financial, and IBM already use immersive simulation to build their leaders of tomorrow.
+Firms like Capgemini, Merck, and IBM already use immersive simulation to build their leaders of tomorrow.

 The anatomy of a leadership scenario